kaandincer/speechToText/README.md

 # speechToText
 This repository includes Python code that allows users to transcribe their speech to text in real-time.

-This repo contains code from the private AutoDocumentation repository of <a href="https://www.vitalwise-technology.com/"> VitalWise</a>, where the client-ready software is built.
+This repo contains code from my company,<a href="https://www.vitalwise-technology.com/"> VitalWise's,</a> private AutoDocumentation repository, where the client-ready software is built.

 There are 4 folders in this repo.
 The descriptions of what is in each is as follows:
 <br>